olxbr/lighthouse-ci-action/README.md

 }
 ```

-### `agregatedMetrics`
+### `aggregatedMetrics`

-A JSON string with the agregated result of all runs for metrics report:
+A JSON string with the aggregated result of all runs for metrics report:

 ```json
 {